Skip to main content

 Reach out to Allie Sensinger if you need help with an internship or job and reach out to Heidi Jarvis for help with resumes or cover letters!

-2. Create a LAMP List of Companies: Take some time to create a list of companies you’d would like to work for.
+• Take some time to create a list of companies you’d would like to work for.
 These are the organizations that align with your interests and goals.
-Check out this video:
+Check out this video

 Undergraduate Mentored Research